-The following information is provided to help you understand general concepts about the GDPR.
-It is not legal advice, and you should speak to legal counsel regarding the GDPR and how it affects your organization.
+The following information is provided to help you understand general concepts about GDPR.
+It is not legal advice, and you should speak to legal counsel regarding GDPR and how it affects your organisation.

-The GDPR applies to any organization that is organized in the EU and any organization that processes personal data of EU citizens.
+GDPR applies to any organisation set-up within the EU that processes personal data of EU citizens.

-When it comes to the personal information entered into the Future Ticketing system, is my organization a controller or a processor?
+What about the personal information entered into the Future Ticketing system.
+Does that make my organisation a controller or a processor?

 Because you control and manage the data you enter into the ticketing system, you are the controller for that data.
 You decide how that data is used, how long to keep it, how often to update it, etc.